-Syndicated Loan Market - Loan issue size and liquidity are key drivers of institutional appetite and, correspondingly, underwriters' willingness to underwrite the loans.
-Loans arranged through a bank are done either on a "best efforts" basis or are underwritten with terms plus provisions that permit the underwriters to change certain terms, including pricing, structure, yield and tenor, otherwise known as "flex", to successfully syndicate the loan, in the event the terms initially marketed are insufficiently attractive to investors.
+Capital Markets Have Been Unable to Fill the Void Left by Banks.
+Access to underwritten bond and syndicated loan markets is challenging for many technology companies due to loan size and liquidity.
+For example, high yield bonds are generally purchased by institutional investors such as mutual funds and exchange traded funds ("ETFs") who, among other things, are highly focused on the liquidity characteristics of the bond being issued in order to fund investor redemptions and/or comply with regulatory requirements.
+Accordingly, the existence of an active secondary market for bonds is an important consideration in these entities' initial investment decision.
+Syndicated loans arranged through a bank are done either on a "best efforts" basis or are underwritten with terms plus provisions that permit the underwriters to change certain terms, including pricing, structure, yield and tenor, otherwise known as "flex", to successfully syndicate the loan, in the event the terms initially marketed are insufficiently attractive to investors.
 Loans provided by companies such as ours provide certainty to issuers in that we can commit to a given amount of debt on specific terms, at stated coupons and with agreed upon fees.
 As we are the ultimate holder of the loans, we do not require market "flex" or other arrangements that banks may require when acting on an agency basis.
+In addition, our Advisor has teams focused on both liquid credit and private credit and these teams are able to collaborate with respect to syndicated loans.